How to work with huge and fast data sets

 blockproc function in Image Processing Toolbox lets you work with really big images by processing them efficiently a block at a time.
 Computations run in parallel on multiple cores and GPUs when used with Parallel Computing Toolbox.

 - Machine Learning.
 Machine learning is helpful for extracting insights and developing predictive models with big data sets.
-A wide variety of machine learning algorithms including boosted and bagged decision trees, K-means and hierarchical clustering, K-nearest neighbor search, Gaussian mixtures, the expectation maximization algorithm, hidden Markov models, and neural networks are available in Statistics Toolbox and Neural Network Toolbox.
+A wide variety of machine learning algorithms including boosted and bagged decision trees, K-means and hierarchical clustering, K-nearest neighbor search, Gaussian mixtures, the expectation maximization algorithm, hidden Markov models, and neural networks are available in Statistics and Machine Learning Toolbox and Neural Network Toolbox.

 - Hadoop.
 With the MapReduce and Datastore functionality built into MATLAB, you can develop algorithms on your desktop and directly execute them on Hadoop.
 To get started, access a portion of your big data stored in HDFS with the MATLAB datastore function, and use this data to develop MapReduce based algorithms in MATLAB on your desktop.
 Then use MATLAB Distributed Computing Server to execute your algorithms within the Hadoop MapReduce framework against the full data set stored in HDFS.
 To integrate MATLAB analytics with production Hadoop systems, use MATLAB Compiler to create applications or libraries from MATLAB MapReduce based algorithms.